ligi/Confi/README.md

 The application should use a collapsing ToolBar ( using the RecyclerView is a good groundwork for this ) This gives more screen real estate to relevant information.

+## Change management

+It is quite common that the schedule of the conference changes before and while it is happening.
+The application must be able to load a new version of the conference schedule.
+Changes must be presented to the user in a suitable way.
+Changes include cancelation, location change, time change, speaker change or content related changes such as a new title or description, ...
+The user should be able to choose which changes she wants to see.
+The following filters might be useful: "only changes affecting favorites", "only events of the future".

 ## Sync favorites

 The application should contain the ability to sync favorites between your own devices and if wanted with other people.
 There could be a conference following so I see the talks highlighted that people I follow have marked interest in.
 This should be detached from social networks and have privacy and decentralisation in mind.